Forest Park School Special Educational Needs Information Report

 There is 1 ELSA (Emotional Literacy Support Assistant).
 Social skills sessions are run on both sites for children who we feel would benefit from this type of intervention.
 We will discuss this with you if we feel that this would be beneficial for your child.

 Assessments are made for some pupils to identify areas of emotional and social development that need to be supported.

-We employ a two part time SHIP workers who can work with families or respite centres to ensure there is consistency in approach across settings.
+We employ a SHIP worker who can work with families or respite centres to ensure there is consistency in approach across settings.